sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Chapters/ahit-ut-genociderift.md

 Sure enough, the human popped into existence midway through jumping off the far end of the block, to the next platform.

-"I don't think you understand me, kid," said the skeleton as he was suddenly right beside Hat Kid again, causing her to flinch. "your other friend killed a lot of *my* friends. the underground does not. belong. to you."
+"i don't think you understand me, kid," said the skeleton as he was suddenly right beside Hat Kid again, causing her to flinch. "your other friend killed a lot of *my* friends. the underground does not. belong. to you."

 Hat Kid paused, her jaw opening, silent briefly. "...Mu did *what*."